-Performing both baroque and modern repertoire, Canadian violinist Edwin Huizinga has appeared alongside Yo-Yo Ma, Itzhak Perlman, Dawn Upshaw, Mike Marshall, and Stevie Wonder, and has been featured as a soloist with the San Bernardino Symphony, the Sweetwater Music Festival, the Trinity Alps Chamber Music Festival, and the Banff Summer Arts Festival.
-Edwin is a founding member of the baroque ensemble ACRONYM which has released six full-length albums of previously unknown and unrecorded baroque music.
-Edwin also performs all over the world with Tafelmusik Baroque Orchestra.
-As a modern violinist, Edwin has performed in the US and Germany with The Knights NYC, and occasionally works with A Far Cry.
-Edwin is also a member of the Juno-nominated indie rock band The Wooden Sky, and was recently commissioned to write a piece for Canada’s 150th anniversary.
-He is a founding member of the Classical Revolution—an organization dedicated to shaping the future of concerts and jam sessions in alternative locations around the world—and serves as Artistic Director of the Big Sur Music Camp.
+Performing both baroque and modern repertoire, Canadian violinist Edwin Huizinga has appeared alongside Yo-Yo Ma, Itzhak Perlman, Renée Fleming, Dawn Upshaw, Mike Marshall, and Stevie Wonder, and has been featured as a soloist with the San Bernardino Symphony, Trinity Alps Chamber Music Festival, and the Banff Summer Arts Festival.
+The 2019-20 season will bring a conducting and soloist debut with the Guelph Symphony Orchestra.
+Edwin is a founding member of the baroque ensemble ACRONYM which has released eight full-length albums of previously unknown and unrecorded baroque music.
+Edwin also performs worldwide with his folk and baroque duo Fire & Grace, and tours extensively with Tafelmusik.
+Edwin is part of the artistic leadership of Carmel Bach Festival, and serves as the Artistic Director for Sweetwater Music Festival and Big Sur Music Camp.
+An avid composer, Edwin was commissioned to write a piece for Canada's 150th anniversary.
+Edwin is a member of the Juno-nominated indie rock band The Wooden Sky, and is a founding member of the Classical Revolution—an organization dedicated to shaping the future of concerts and jam sessions in alternative locations around the world.